10 – It’s Only Rock ‘n Roll (But I Like It)

 # 4 – Brown Sugar

-“Brown Sugar,” stands as one of the biggest singles the Rolling Stones released in the 1970s.
+“Brown Sugar” stands as one of the biggest singles the Rolling Stones released in the 1970s.
 The song was released on the album Sticky Fingers.
-The song was originally written in 1969 but was not released on vinyl until it was issued as the first single from the Sticky Fingers album.
+The song was initially written in 1969 but was not released on vinyl until it was issued as the first single from the Sticky Fingers album.
 The song hit number one on the U.S. Billboard Hot 100 in 1971.
-It was a number one single in many other countries just as well.
+It was the number one single in many other countries.

 # 3 – Beast Of Burden

 The great Rolling Stones album Some Girls contained so many fantastic new songs by the Stones.
 Released towards the end of the disco era while punk still simmered and new wave was on the horizon, Some Girls was a welcome surprise for Rolling Stones fans.
 The album presented fans with a collection of modern sounding grooves blended with that traditional Rolling Stones sound crossing multiple musical genres but never straying too far away.
-“Beast of Burden,” defined all of that in its most wonderful Stones like style.
+“Beast of Burden” defined all of that in its most wonderful beautiful Stones-like style.

 # 2 – Memory Motel

-The Rolling Stones album Black and Blue welcomed aboard the newest member of The Rolling Stones named Ron Wood, The album was defined in part by contributions by pianists Nicky Hopkins and and Billy Preston.
-While the album utilized some elements of reggae in a few of the songs it was not a reggae album, it was a great Rolling Stones album and probably one of their most underrated.
-“Memory Motel,” was side one’s closing track.
-This was by far Rolling Stones fans favorite song when the album first came out.
-There is a sweet sincerity in the song that connected with everyone immediately.
+The Rolling Stones album Black and Blue welcomed aboard the newest member of The Rolling Stones named Ron Wood.
+The album was defined in part by contributions by pianists Nicky Hopkins and Billy Preston.
+While the album utilized some elements of reggae in a few of the songs, it was not a reggae album; it was a great Rolling Stones album and probably one of their most underrated.
+“Memory Motel” was side one’s closing track.
+This was by far Rolling Stones fan’s favorite song when the album first came out.
+There is a sweet sincerity in the song that connects with everyone immediately.

 # 1 – Can’t You Hear Me Knocking

 While the average or casual Rolling Stones fan may be surprised at our choice for the number one song on our 10 Best 1970’s Rolling Stones songs list, we think the hardcore Rolling Stones fans would agree with us.
-The classic track “Can’t You Hear Me Knocking,” was a seven minute recorded masterpiece by the Rolling Stones.
+The classic track “Can’t You Hear Me Knocking” was a seven-minute recorded masterpiece by the Rolling Stones.
 This was The Rolling Stones at their best.
-As both musicians and songwriters coming together to celebrate their talents in an amazing and artistic jam on a well written song and performance for the ages.
-“Can’t You Hear Me Knocking,” was released on the album Sticky Fingers.
+As both musicians and songwriters coming together to celebrate their talents in an excellent and artistic jam on a well written song and performance for the ages.
+“Can’t You Hear Me Knocking” was released on the album Sticky Fingers.

-Check out these other fun Rolling Stones Best Of Articles.
+Check out these other fun Rolling Stones Articles.

 Top 10 Rolling Stones Live Albums